 Configuration Layer: Turn off anticode’s NSFW mode (to avoid using Grok altogether).

-2. Fixed the “invisible section” on the real estate LP
+2. Fixed the “invisible section” bug on the real estate LP.

 Chako from the team reported a bug where “sections below the hero on the real estate LP were not visible.”
-Chako had tried various solutions like `overflow`, `display: contents`, and removing `wp_head` without success.
+Chako had tried overflow, display:contents, removing wp_head, and other solutions without success.

-The cause was apparent the moment I looked at the file via SSH:
+The cause was immediately apparent upon viewing the file via SSH:

 </script> ← This